bashtools/mokctl/docs/package.md

 ---

-> **Side Note**: About using shUnit2 - to do unit tests, all the functions in the original script (in this case `mokctl`)  need to be copied into the shUnit2 execution space.
+> **Side Note**: About using shUnit2: To do unit tests, all the functions in the original script (in this case `mokctl`)  need to be copied into the shUnit2 execution space.
 This means that `exit` can't be called otherwise shUnit2 exits.
 I went through the code and replaced all my `exit` commands with `return`.
 Finally, instead of calling `exit` to set the script exit code use `return`.
 This will set the exit code of the script but won't exit shUnit2.
 This is a good programming habit anyway, especially when writing libraries, and when using shUnit2 the script is essentially run as a library.
 A few tips for writing testable shell scripts:
 >
 > * Use functions for everything.
 >